linhh29/SAFE/README.md

-This is the official pytorch implementation of the paper "Spatial-aware Semi-supervision for Arable Land Quality Evaluation".
+This is the official pytorch implementation of the paper "SAFE: A Spatial-aware Framework for Arable Land Quality Evaluation".

 1. Download the data and put it in the /data/